artie-labs/website_assets/blogs/analytics_portal/blog.md

 You have a `transactions` table which gets synced to your Snowflake instance.
 You should be able to plot a chart of average, medium, p95 and max transaction sizes across various lookback periods (30 min, 1h, 24h, 7d).

 You can then set up monitors such as:

 * Flag transactions that are 1.5 stdev above average and the merchant just signed up on the platform less than a week ago
 * Flag key accounts where transaction volume where there's volume anomalies

 ![img.png](alert_path.png)

 Depending on how you'd like to be notified, we plan to support the following escalation channels:

 * Email
 * Slack
 * Webhooks

 In this example, the escalation channel sends a webhook to your API server, so you can run more rigorous checks.

-If you’re interested in learning more, contact the Artie team at hi@artie.so.
+[Contact us](https://artie.com/contact) if you're interested in learning more about our Analytics Portal and how it can help your data team!